Gain Ultra Dishwashing Liquid Dish Soap, Honeyberry Hula Scent, 75 fl oz

 Although liquid water is abundant on Earth, this state of matter is actually the least common in the known universe, because liquids require a relatively narrow temperature/pressure range to exist.
 Most known matter in the universe is either gas (as interstellar clouds) or plasma (as stars).

-Soap is a salt of a fatty acid used in a variety of cleansing and lubricating products.
-In a domestic setting, soaps are surfactants usually used for washing, bathing, and other types of housekeeping.
-In industrial settings, soaps are used as thickeners, components of some lubricants, and precursors to catalysts.
+Soap is a salt of a fatty acid (sometimes other carboxylic acids) used for cleaning and lubricating products as well as other applications.
+In a domestic setting, soaps, specifically "toilet soaps", are surfactants usually used for washing, bathing, and other types of housekeeping.
+In industrial settings, soaps are used as thickeners, components of some lubricants, emulsifiers, and catalysts.

-Soap is created by mixing fats and oils with a base.
+Soaps are often produced by mixing fats and oils with a base.
 Humans have used soap for millennia; evidence exists for the production of soap-like materials in ancient Babylon around 2800 BC.

 Average Rating